project-info182/Avatar-Lab/README.md

     - 🌐 Finalized **Zonos TTS** for speech synthesis.
     - 🎥 Finalized **LatentSync** for facial animation.
 - **Prototyping & Foundation:**
-    - 🖥️ Initial frontend structure designed with React.js and Tailwind CSS.
+    - 🖥️ Initial frontend structure designed with React.js and CSS.
     - ⚙️ Core backend API developed using Node.js & Express.js.
     - 🔗 Proof-of-concept integration of TTS and facial animation models with the backend.